Swiss perspectives in 10 languages

 ‘‘People feel like if you don’t call it genocide then it’s not serious and that’s a mistake.
 Crimes against humanity are incredibly severe,” he said

-An in-depth look at UNWRA
+An in-depth look at UNRWA

-In March, we talked to humanitarian leaders, Israeli diplomats, and human rights groups about the role of UNRWA, the UN’s agency for Palestinian refugees, amid Israeli claims UNWRA staff were involved in the October 7 attacks.
+In March, we talked to humanitarian leaders, Israeli diplomats, and human rights groups about the role of UNRWA, the UN’s agency for Palestinian refugees, amid Israeli claims UNRWA staff were involved in the October 7 attacks.

 More